ajgrande924/insight-project/README.md

   - increased latency per request right after termination
   - pods will self heal after x amount of time

-**results**

-I ran @ steady state (c=100, rps=100) and terminated an instance of the flask and postgres pods in the same availability zone.
-These are my observations:
+I ran @ steady state (c=100, rps=100) and terminated an instance of the flask and postgres pods in the same availability zone @ about 16:02.
+In the first screenshot, you can see metrics for the flask application deployment, specifically CPU percentage.
+Notice that when the flask pod was terminated, another pod/replica was created almost instantaneously.

 <p align="center">
   <img src="./media/exp1_run1_grafana_flask.png" alt="exp1_run1_grafana_flask" width="800px"/>
 </p>

+In the second screenshot, you can see the metrics for the postgres slave pod.
+Notice that the postgres slave pod was unreachable before it self healed after 90 seconds.

 <p align="center">
   <img src="./media/exp1_run1_grafana_pg_slave.png" alt="exp1_run1_grafana_pg_slave" width="800px"/>
 </p>

+But how did this affect the incoming requests send to the application during this period of time?
+The sceenshot below shows the results of the load test during pod termination.
+There were only 2 errors during this time period resulting in a <0.01% error rate.

 <p align="center">
   <img src="./media/exp1_run1_console_loadtest.png" alt="exp1_run1_console_loadtest" width="450px"/>
 </p>

+Base off of thes results, I would try to:

+  - minimize the time it takes for the postgres slave pod to self heal
+  - increase the amount of concurrent users the application can handle

 ### 3.5 Pipeline Limitations